 - Human intelligence: collect intelligence through human sources or intelligence officers (including online) where the officer or source may be required to undertake an unlawful act, such as joining a terrorist group.

 - Additional activity for GCSB only: any other act necessary or desirable to protect communications or information infrastructures of importance to the New Zealand Government.

 - Enter any place, vehicle or other thing authorised by the warrant.

-- Take photographs, sound and video recording, and drawings of a place, vehicle or other thing searched, and of anything found in or on that place, vehicle or other thing searched.
+- Take photographs, sound and video recordings and drawings of a place, vehicle or other thing entered or searched, and of anything found in or on that place, vehicle or other thing.

 - Use any force in respect of any property that is reasonable for the purposes of carrying out a search or seizure.